D.M. Ladd: Personal life and death

 On June 15, 1937, Lad married Katharine Pfeiffer.

 On July 11, 1960, D.M.
 Ladd died in an automobile accident in Sanford, Florida; his wife survived the crash with injuries.

 Legacy

 At time of death, the Washington Evening Star wrote: "Mr. Ladd never liked to talk about cases in which he participated.
-Although it was known that he had taken significant roles in the capture many of the leading gangsters in the '30s, he said on his retirement, 'I dn't approve of people who go out and write books'."
+Although it was known that he had taken significant roles in the capture many of the leading gangsters in the '30s, he said on his retirement, 'I don't approve of people who go out and write books'."

 In 1998, the CIA released a report that in 1968 Izvestia published an interview with Soviet spy Kim Philby, who states that Ladd had made an "indelible impression" on Philby due to Ladd's conviction that Franklin Delano Roosevelt was a Comintern agent."